pachyderm/pachyderm/doc/deployment/google_cloud_platform.md

 # By default this spins up a 3-node cluster.
 You can change the default with `--num-nodes VAL`
 $ gcloud container clusters create ${CLUSTER_NAME} --scopes storage-rw --machine-type ${MACHINE_TYPE}
 ```
+Note that you must create the Kubernetes cluster via the gcloud command-line tool rather than the Google Cloud Console, as it's currently only possible to grant the `storage-rw` scope via the command-line tool.

 This may take a few minutes to start up.
 You can check the status on the [GCP Console](https://console.cloud.google.com/compute/instances).
 Then, after the cluster is up, you can point `kubectl` to this cluster via:

 ```sh